OXID-eSales/developer_documentation/modules/testing/codeception/write_new_test.rst

 Codeception configuration
 -------------------------

-The codeception main configuration file for the newly created module tests is the **codeception.yaml** which is located in the ``<vendor_name>/<module_name>/Tests`` directory:
+The codeception main configuration file for the newly created module tests is the **codeception.yml** which is located in the ``<vendor_name>/<module_name>/Tests`` directory:

 ::

+    namespace: MyVendor\MyModule\Tests\Codeception
     params:
       - Codeception/Config/params.php
     paths: